rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

 The International Air Transport Association recently reported that 8000 Boeing 747 cargo loads would be needed to distribute a single dose of vaccine to 7.8 billion people.
-Frozen vaccines would be more difficult to transport because of lack of suitable carrying capacity [^107].
-There is currently uncertainty around the thermostability of these vaccines, especially the newer vaccine types such as the RNA vaccines.
+Frozen vaccines would be more difficult to transport because of lack of suitable carrying capacity.[^107] There is currently uncertainty around the thermostability of these vaccines, especially the newer vaccine types such as the RNA vaccines.
 It is possible that RNA vaccines would need to be transported and stored